rajinder-yadav/furi/README.md

 ## A Return to Simplicity

 FURI is a Node.js framework coded in TypeScript.
 If you love TypeScript, you will feel at home coding with FURI.
+If you love plain JavaScript, you will love coding in FURI, you get to decide.

+The design has been kept as close to the Node.js API without using external dependencies.
+The Router coded from the ground up in TypeScript, is the core of the framework, with a blazing fast lookup algorithm.

+Zero useless abstraction, simple clean coding, designed for hardware with small resources.
+Perfect for micro-architecture.
+Very little between your code and the Node.js API to minimize performance overhead.

+Router have been battle tested with unit tests and functional tests.

+A self contained design and zero external dependencies mean less surface areas for bugs and security issues to hide and creep in.
+There is less likelihood for working code to break after pulling in updates.
+Having to maintain perfect working code broken due to an update is an anti-pattern and an insane mindset to develop software.

+FURI will keep simple things simple and make hard things easier.

 ### Coding with JavaScript